hturnbull93/bank/README.md

 Wrote test for the print method, passing "Hi There" prints "Hi There" to stdout with a newline.
 Red.

+- `print` puts what you pass in as argument.

+Green.

 <!-- Links -->